TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Preface/Index.rst

 Chapter 3, *Journey through the Blog Example*, should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
-Based on a provided example extension, we explain how a blog post is created and progresses through the different system stages until it is displayed.
+Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.

 In chapter 4, *Creating a first extension*, we show you a minimal extension.
-With this extension, data is managed through the TYPO3 backend and displayed in the Frontend.
+With this extension, data is managed through the TYPO3 backend and displayed in the frontend.

 Chapter 5, *Modeling the Domain*, shows
 Domain-Driven Design with a practical example.
 It shows how a model can be